-Tips for Your First Family Holiday Abroad
+5 Tips To Have an Amazing First Family Holiday Abroad

-The summer break is just around the corner, and so many of us are preparing to go away for a couple of weeks in the sunshine.
+The summer break is just around the corner, so many of us are preparing to go away for a couple of weeks in the sunshine.
 Hoorah!
-This is truly our favourite time of year- after all, we all work so hard for the whole year, so those two weeks of sun and sand are definitely well earned by the time we get there!
+This is truly our favourite time; we all work so hard during the year, so those two weeks of sun and sand are definitely well-earned by the time we get there!
 When you're a parent though, holidays can take on a whole different vibe.

 A few things that need planning and should not be left to chance:

-- Where you're staying- is the accommodation child friendly, do you need to bring anything to make it so, and are there on-site activities to keep everyone happy?
+- Where you're staying; is the accommodation child friendly, do you need to bring anything to make it so, and are there on-site activities to keep everyone happy?
 How far are you from shops and restaurants?
 Do you need a hire car to get around?
 Is there a pool or beach nearby?
 Where will you all be sleeping?
 Make sure you're clear on all of this before you go.

-- Money- how much will you need to spend on your holiday, and how much will you spend while you're there?
+- Money; how much will you need to spend on your holiday, and how much will you spend while you're there?
 Write down your budget and use this to plan your activities and daily spends.

-Nobody wants to be trekking through the airport with loads of kids and way too much luggage.
-Pack wisely, and use those lists to help you.
-Roll clothes up instead of folding them so you have more room in your case, and split items across all your cases so that if one goes missing, nobody is left with no clothes.
-And don't forget to pack activities and snacks for the kids!
+Nobody wants to be trekking through the airport with kids and way too much luggage.
+Pack wisely and use those lists to help you.
+Roll clothes instead of folding them so you have more room in your case and split items across all your cases so that if one goes missing, you don’t have one person left with no clothes.
+Don't forget to pack activities and snacks for the kids!

-If you've planned out your budget, then stick to it.
-When you're away with kids it's so easy to fall into the habit of spending way more than you need to, but it doesn't have to be that way!
-Older kids can have their own spending money each day, and there are other ways to save money with the little ones.
-Read this post for tips on how to have a more frugal holiday.
+If you've planned your budget, stick to it.
+When you're away with kids it's so easy to fall into the habit of spending way more than you need to but it doesn't have to be that way!
+Older kids can have their own spending money each day and there are other ways to save money with little ones.

-Take lots of photos!
+Take Lots of Photos!